 Latin American Countries Have More Reasons For Parades

 In the USA, we have one independence day.
 When we were living in Panama they had two, both of which were in November.
 One of them was Colombia’s independence from Spain.
 This is because Panama was part of Colombia for a long time.
 Later, Panama declared its independence from Colombia and has been an independent country ever since.

-We Took a Trip But Made Sure We Were Back for the Parade
+We Took a Trip But Weren’t Going To Miss the Parade

 We wanted to see our granddaughter, Haley for Christmas, but the travel from Houston to Cuenca was a nightmare that took over 24 hours and at least 2 stops.
 So we came up with a better plan.
 We purchased a Southwest Airlines ticket for her from Houston to Cancun.
 And we took a bus from Cuenca to Guayaquil, Ecuador and then caught a flight from Guayaquil to Cancun.
 Hers was nonstop, but ours changed planes in Panama City.
 We spent 4 days with her in Cozumel and then we both made it back home by the 24th.